YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220717-what-is-autism-acceptance.md

 There is an on-going show entitled {{% quote type="title" lang="en" %}}Extraordinary Attorney Woo{{% /quote %}} ({{% quote type="title" lang="ko" %}}이상한 변호사 우영우{{% /quote %}}) which tackles the challenges, discrimination, prejudices, and stigma autistics face on a daily basis.
 However, it is not possible for them to touch on every single topic, it is not a documentary after all.

 How else can we let neurotypicals understand autistics?
 Social media, social networks.
-Here is one such important thread, a discussion about what a *real autism experience* is.
+Here is one such important thread, a discussion about what a real *autism acceptance* is.

 <!--more-->